Jemma Siles: Career

-Siles initially gained attention after posting a cover on Facebook of Anne-Marie and Clean Bandit's "Rockabye" in January 2017 which was reposted by the Facebook page Radio One (Lebanon) and reached over half a million views in just a few weeks.
-She later posted a multitude of videos and reached almost 200,000 views on her own post of "Symphony (Clean Bandit song)" by Zara Larsson and Clean Bandit.
-Siles then went onto work with DJs Olivia Nervo and Miriam Nervo on the track "Like Air" which was released in December 2017.
+Siles initially gained attention after posting a cover on Facebook of Anne-Marie and Clean Bandit's "Rockabye" in January 2017, which was reposted by the Facebook page Radio One Lebanon and reached over half a million views in just a few weeks.
+She later posted a multitude of videos and reached almost 200,000 views on her own post of "Symphony" by Zara Larsson and Clean Bandit.
+Siles then went onto work with DJs Olivia Nervo and Miriam Nervo on the track "Like Air", which was released in December 2017.
+"Like Air" reached over 1.8 million streams on Spotify alone by April 2018.

-"Like air" reached over 1.8 million streams on Spotify alone by April 2018 and is played in major festivals all over the globe.
+In May 2018, Siles released her debut single, "D.A.M.N.", which takes influence from Taylor Swift, Tove Lo and George Maple.
+Siles went on to win Australian Songwriter of the Year 2018 (Contemporary/Pop Dance Category), judged by APRA AMCOS and presented by the ASA.

-In May 2018, Siles released her debut single.
-"D.A.M.N." which takes influence from Taylor Swift, Tove Lo and George Maple while still maintaining her own artistry.
-Siles went on to win Australian Songwriter Of The Year 2018 (Contemporary/Pop Dance Category), judged by APRA AMCOS and presented by the ASA.
+In late 2018 Siles supported Indiana Massara, Tayler Holder and Zach Clayton on their tour of Australia.
+They performed at 170 Russel in Melbourne, Royal on the Park Hotel in Brisbane and Astor Theatre in Perth.

-Late 2018 Siles supported Indiana Massara, Tayler Holder and Zach Clayton on their tour of Australia.
-Performing at 170 Russel in Melbourne, Royal on the Park Hotel in Brisbane and Astor Theatre in Perth.
+Siles released her second single "Light Me Up" in early 2019 and "Out of My Head" near the end of 2019.

-Siles released her second single "Light Me Up" early 2019 and "out of my head" end of 2019.
-She has since released 3 more singles "Never loved", "Nothing to Fear", and "Tell me all your lies" in 2025.
-With her debut EP to come soon (end of November).
-Her EP will consist of 6 tracks (her 3 singles released 2025 and 3 unreleased songs).
+She followed this in 2025 with three more singles: "Never Loved", "Nothing to Fear", and "Tell Me All Your Lies".
+The tracks were included on her debut EP Scripts of Fate, which was released independently on 28 November 2025.
+The EP consists of six tracks.